-The fourth part of creating that vision is to show them that they have a problem.
-After all,
+The fourth ingredient for creating an inspiring vision is to show people that they have a problem.

-As Jack Welch used to put it, when he was CEO of General Electric:
+As Jack Welch used to say when he was CEO of General Electric:

 “Face reality as it is, not as it was, or as you wish it to be.”

-People who are nervous can react in unpredictable ways, so be sure to do this in a way that inspires them rather than scaring them.
-Use the other building blocks to reassure your audience, by painting a clear picture of the future you want to create, showing that it can be achieved, and making it relevant to your audience.
+Remember that people who are nervous can react in unpredictable ways, so be sure to do this in a way that inspires them rather than scaring them.

-The more clearly you can show your audience how they have a problem that they need to address, the more inspired and energetic they will be to follow your solution.
+The more clearly you can show your audience how they have a problem that they need to address, the more inspired and energised they will be to follow your solution.

 Are trying to get people to change behaviour?
 Do they understand that they have a problem if they continue as they are?
 What problem will you have if you continue as you are?
 What do you need to change?

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.